 I decided that a simplified version of this pattern could be an effective background for the ALS bookmark and scanned it into Photoshop.
 I also felt that part of the marbling pattern seemed to be geographical.
 The lines could perhaps be county boundary lines on maps, or aerial views of field systems, with patterns of road networks and rivers.
 So I simplified the original pattern, separated the gold lines from all the green and merged the idea in with a fair amount of cutting and pasting on layers.

-Even if you don’t recognise the shape of the West Midlands straight away on the back of the ALS bookmark for 2018, the design can appear as a change happening in the world which relates comfortably to the quotation.
+Even if you don’t recognise the shape of the West Midlands straight away on the back of the ALS bookmark for 2018, the design can still represent change happening in the world, which relates to the quotation.